MatthewBrower/matthewbrower.github.io/_posts/2017-08-03-Instacart-Data-Analysis.md

 Order_Products = bind_rows(Order_Products,Order_Products_Train)
 ```

 To quickly get my data in a workable format for analysis, I joined all of my data frames together using the following `dplyr` chain.
-As you might expect, this was an expensive operation, but the machine I used has 32GB of RAM, which conveniently prevented roadblocks under the time crunch.
+As you might expect, this was an expensive operation, but the machine I used has 32GB of RAM, which prevented roadblocks under the time crunch.

 ``` r
 Full_Dataset = Order_Products %>%